kgullikson88/blog/content/2015-07-06-ClimateChange.md

 Basically, the bayesian evidence is a weighted sum of the likelihood function over the entire possible parameter space.
 The nice thing is that it mathematically implements [Occam's razor](https://en.wikipedia.org/wiki/Occam's_razor) since models with more parameters but equal predictive capability will have a larger parameter space, which means a lot more space with low likelihood, and so the evidence decreases.
 However, adding parameters that significantly improve the predictive capability of the model will *increase* the evidence even though the parameter space increases.
 This is exactly why bayesian evidence is used to determine which model best describes the data, and is why I will be using it here.

 #The Models
-I will try out four different models for the data and compare the bayesian evidence for each.
+I will try out five different models for the data and compare the bayesian evidence for each.

  - A constant model with one parameter ($\Delta T_0$).
  - A fifth-order polynomial given by $\Delta T = c_0 + c_1t + c_2t^2 + c_3t^3 + c_4t^4 + c_5t^5$ with parameters $\theta_{M_2} = c_0, c_1, c_2, c_3, c_4, c_5$
  - An exponential growth model given by $\Delta T = \Delta T_0 + e^{f(t-t_0)}$ with parameters $\theta_{M3} = \Delta T_0, f, t_0$
  - An exponential growth model with a stopping time at which $\Delta T$ becomes constant.
 It has parameters $\theta_{M4} = \Delta T_0, f, t_0, t_{stop}$
+ - A correlated noise model.
+This one is very different from the other models in that it assumes the temperature anomaly is 0 at all times, and that the variation we see is just because of the correlated noise.
+I accomplish this using [gaussian processes](https://en.wikipedia.org/wiki/Gaussian_process), and using the excellent [george](https://github.com/dfm/george) code.
+These are a complicated beast and I don't want to spend too much time talking about them; just suffice it to say that they model the noise properties in a nice way.
+There are two parameters for this: the characteristic scale of the data ($\tau$) and the noise amplitude ($A$).

+ The first two models are there mostly for demonstration purposes, as we will see below.
+The exponential model comes from looking at the data and recognizing that it looks like a very noisy exponential growth.
+The last two are different models that assume that either the global temperatures were rising but are not anymore, or that the temperature changes we have seen are merely a result of noise.

 The evidence calculation is very computationally difficult for most algorithms, but I will be using the [MultiNest algorithm](http://arxiv.org/abs/0809.3437) that is designed specifically for bayesian evidence calculation.
 There is a nice Python wrapper to the algorithm [here](https://github.com/JohannesBuchner/PyMultiNest).
 For any interested parties, I have a [wrapper](https://github.com/kgullikson88/General/blob/a0803368154b18e4e051e35b77b1a2eb41e51dc1/Fitters.py#L947) to *that* that makes this whole model comparison thing easier and a bit more "pythonic".
 I did all of this analysis in a ipython notebook [here](https://github.com/kgullikson88/Ipython_Notebooks/blob/master/Climate_Data_multinest.ipynb), and you can see how I use my wrapper there.

 # The Fits and Bayesian Evidence
-Here is a visual representation of the four fits.
+Here is a visual representation of the fits.
 The data is in blue, and I have removed the uncertainties for clarity.
 Check back above to remind yourself how big the errors are though!
 The red lines are 100 samples from the posterior probability function.
 Remember, the posterior probability function gives us what parameters are most compatible with the data so the spread in red lines tells you something about the range of reasonable parameters.
+Small values indicate that the row model is favored over column models, while large values indicate that the column model is favored over the row model (e.g. the polynomial model is favored over the constant model because the value in the polynomial row and the constant column is very small).

 <style type="text/css">